TIMELINE-America's long stumble toward the 'fiscal cliff'

-WASHINGTON (Reuters) - The long, bumpy road to America's "fiscal cliff" has been traced over many years by Congress and successive U.S. presidents.
+WASHINGTON Dec 27 (Reuters) - The long, bumpy road to America's "fiscal cliff" on Dec.
+31 has been traveled over many years by Congress and a series of U.S. presidents, including Democrat Barack Obama.

-Here is a timeline of how the nation got where it is today.
+Here is a timeline of how the country got where it is:

 * 2002.
 After four years of surpluses, U.S. budget slips into deficit of $158 billion.
 Bear market in stocks.